 Prepare the infusion

 - Prep your lemons.
-Throughly clean your lemons to remove any dirt or impurities from the skin.
+Throughly clean 10-12 lemons (about 2 pounds) to remove any dirt or impurities from the skin.
 Since we are using the zest, you’ll want to make sure your lemons are really clean.

 - Infuse.
-Place the zest in a large infusion jar, then slowly pour your high-proof vodka overtop of the zest.
+Place the zest in a large infusion jar, then slowly pour 1 bottle of high-proof vodka overtop of the zest.688 g 100-proof vodka

 - Allow to rest.
 Seal the jar and give it a gentle shake before placing it in a cool dark place for up to 30 days.
 The longer it sits, the more intense the lemon flavor!